SensingClues/OpenEars/README.md

 Go to the directory installpi and follow the instructions.
 When done, return here.

 After installation, the user - password should be pi - openears.
 Change as you see fit.\
-You can SSH and VNC into the PI
+You can SSH and VNC into the PI, and you should be able to use keyboard, mouse and monitor.
+If necessary, configure the wifi.git

 #### Configure MQTT
 Go to ~/openears/serval.
 If there is no serval.env file in this directory, do:\